-Home » Recipes » Breakfast » Soft and Cakey Blueberry Buckle Recipe
+Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Easy Homemade Life may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-A slice of blueberry buckle topped with a scoop of vanilla ice cream on a plate.
+A slice of blueberry buckle topped with a scoop of vanilla ice cream sits on a plate, with a spoon and extra cake in the background.

 • Super simple to make